 - What skills will each partner bring to the organization?

 There are many more questions that need to be addressed and answered in an in-depth partnership strategy for a business to be a success.
-If you are in business with one or more partners or considering a new business with a partnership model, please check out my Business Partnerships Workshop.
+If you are in business with one or more partners or considering a new business with a partnership model, please call today.